Seaweed farming: History

 Human use of seaweed is known from the Neolithic period.
 Cultivation of gim (laver) in Korea is reported in books from the 15th century.
 Seaweed farming began in Japan as early as 1670 in Tokyo Bay.
 In autumn of each year, farmers would throw bamboo branches into shallow, muddy water, where the spores of the seaweed would collect.
 A few weeks later these branches would be moved to a river estuary.
 Nutrients from the river helped the seaweed to grow.

 In the 1940s, the Japanese improved this method by placing nets of synthetic material tied to bamboo poles.
 This effectively doubled production.
-A cheaper variant of this method is called the hibi method — ropes stretched between bamboo poles.
+A cheaper variant of this method is called the hibi method—ropes stretched between bamboo poles.
 In the early 1970s, demand for seaweed and seaweed products outstripped supply, and cultivation was viewed as the best means to increase production.

 In the tropics, commercial cultivation of Caulerpa lentillifera (sea grapes) was pioneered in the 1950s in Cebu, Philippines, after accidental introduction of C. lentillifera to fish ponds on the island of Mactan.
 This was further developed by local research, particularly through the efforts of Gavino Trono, since recognized as a National Scientist of the Philippines.
 Local research and experimental cultures led to the development of the first commercial farming methods for other warm-water algae (since cold-water red and brown edible algae favored in East Asia do not grow in the tropics), including the first successful commercial cultivation of carrageenan-producing algae.
 These include Eucheuma spp., Kappaphycus alvarezii, Gracilaria spp., and Halymenia durvillei.
 In 1997, it was estimated that 40,000 people in the Philippines made their living through seaweed farming.
 The Philippines was the world's largest producer of carrageenan for several decades until it was overtaken by Indonesia in 2008.

 Seaweed farming spread beyond Japan and the Philippines to southeast Asia, Canada, Great Britain, Spain, and the United States.

 In the 2000s, seaweed farming has been getting increasing attention due to its potential for mitigating both climate change and other environmental issues, such as agricultural runoff.
 Seaweed farming can be mixed with other aquaculture, such as shellfish, to improve water bodies, such as in the practices developed by American non-profit GreenWave.
 The IPCC Special Report on the Ocean and Cryosphere in a Changing Climate recommends "further research attention" as a mitigation tactic.

+In 2024 a commercial-scale seaweed farm began construction within the Hollandse Kust Zuid (HKZ) 139 turbine wind farm.
+The project uses 13-metre long "Eco-anchors" that cover the surface with a marine life habitat using materials such as oyster shells, wood, and cork.